 Such a move would be bad enough on its own.
 Mooks or not, if you stop making your enemies threatening, if you turn them into literal jokes for the heroes to simply make a mockery of with no veneer of possible threat, why become invested in any fight?
 However, in an attempt to mine the "herp derp stormtroopers badd" idea taken up by pop culture, the show doubled down on this.
 Again, and again and again.

 They're not only rushed into service, but badly trained, ignoring even the bare basics of squad tactics.
 In fact, rather than being trained to work together, the show actively displays Stormtrooper cadets being told to screw one another over in order to gain personal glory.
-When it gets to their equipment, it promptly decides that their armour is worthless, their helmets hinder them, and their blasters are so poorly designed they're mostly good for stunning foes.
+When it gets to their equipment, it promptly decides that their armour is worthless, their helmets hinder them, and their blasters are so pitifully inaccurate they're effectively useless.

 So, whereas the Expanded Universe tried to subvert this, tried to make the Empire a threat and the Stormtroopers human, all Disney is concerned about is turning them into slapstick comedy and cannon fodder.
 So much so that, if the Rebellion were to simply wait, it seems that their entire military would collapse in upon itself.